grey-meow/CTF-writeups/2026/Scarlet-CTF/OSINT/Frog Finder/README.md

 ## Gameplay Analysis

-To verify the actual gold value, gameplay footage was reviewed
+To verify the actual gold value, gameplay footage was reviewed:

 Youtube reference:
 [Lufia II: Rise of the Sinistrals](https://youtu.be/uF6F3XtEUCk?si=UDr9F67XefoClB77).

 Observed values:

-When the player defeated 1 snell and 2 King Frog, user received 1032 gold [timestamp: 7:01 - 7:32]
+When the player defeated 1 snell and 2 King Frog: the user received 1032 gold [timestamp: 7:01 - 7:32]

-When the player defeated 2 snell and 2 King Frog, user received 1364 gold [timestamp: 8:08 - 8:58]
+When the player defeated 2 snell and 2 King Frog: the user received 1364 gold [timestamp: 8:08 - 8:58]

 ### Mathematical calculation